 Finasteride has long been used to stimulate scalp hair growth in men with male pattern baldness.
 In fact, Finasteride 1mg is the most recommended men’s hair loss treatment, with 69.1% of hair restoration specialists always or often recommending it [1].

-But Finasteride for beard growth isn’t as popular.
-That’s because there’s limited evidence showing that Finasteride can boost your beard — in fact, Finasteride might actually limit your facial hair growth.
+Finasteride for beard growth isn’t as popular, however.
+That’s because there’s limited evidence showing that Finasteride can boost your beard.
+In actuality, Finasteride might limit your facial hair growth.

-In this article, discover the impact of Finasteride for beard growth, and whether it’s the right medication for treating your hair loss.
+In this article, we’ll review Finasteride’s impact on beard growth and whether it’s the right medication for treating your hair loss.

 Research has shown that DHT stimulates the production of insulin-like growth factor-1 (IGF-1), which has a positive growth effect on beard follicle cells [3].